Informed Random Partition Models with Temporal Dependence: Simulation Studies

-As expected, the posterior distribution of $\alpha$ is less sensitive to prior specification under the global prior (see Table~\ref{tab:alpha_models}) compared to the unit local prior.
+As expected, the posterior distribution of $\alpha$ is less sensitive to prior specification under the global prior compared to the unit local prior.
 Under the unit local prior, the posterior mean of each $\alpha_i$ is pulled towards the prior mean because a single $\gamma_i$ is informing $\alpha_i$, for $i = 1, \ldots, m$ .
 However, the trends and comparisons between the different $\rho_0$ partitions associated for each prior are similar.
-For this reason here we provide results for the global prior in Figures \ref{fig:mean_alpha_global} - \ref{fig:lpml_global} and those for unit local prior in the supplementary material (Figures \ref{fig:mean_alpha_local} - \ref{fig:lpml_local}).
+For this reason here we provide results for the global prior in Figures \ref{fig:mean_alpha_global} - \ref{fig:lpml_global} and those for unit local prior in the Supplementary Material (Figures \ref{fig:mean_alpha_local} - \ref{fig:lpml_local}).

-Figure \ref{fig:mean_alpha_global} displays the distribution of $E(\alpha \mid \bm{Y})$ across $100$ replicates for the global prior.
+Figure \ref{fig:mean_alpha_global} displays the distribution of $E(\alpha \mid \bm{Y})$ across $100$ replicates for the global prior \fq for both types of data\qf.
 Notice that the estimated value of $\alpha$ depends quite heavily on an interaction between the initial partition $\rho_0$, $A_{\sigma}$, and the informativeness of cluster membership in the data (i.e., the value of $h$ when generating data).
 Recall that as $A_{\sigma}$ decreases, clusters become more homogeneous {\it a posteriori}.
 Thus, if the initial partition $\rho_0$ groups units with response values that are quite different, then the estimated value of $\alpha$ must be small to allow many units to be reallocated.
 We observe this phenomenon in Figure \ref{fig:mean_alpha_global} for $\rho_0 = \rho_{\text{merge}}$ and $A_{\sigma} = 0.5$.
 However, since $\rho_{\text{split}}$ does not contain clusters with heterogeneous response values, the posterior estimate of $\alpha$ is close to $1$ for all values of $A_{\sigma}$, indicating that a relatively small number of units are being moved away from $\rho_0$.
-This results in a reduced ARI value (see Figure \ref{fig:ari_global}) as the data are not informative enough to discredit the formation of the extraneous clusters that exist in $\rho_0$.
-Evidence of this can be seen in Figure \ref{fig:lpml_global} where the LPML values for $\rho_0 = \rho_{\text{split}}$ are quite competitive even though the partition estimate is biased.
+This results in a reduced ARI values (see Figure \ref{fig:ari_global}) as the data are not informative enough to discredit the formation of the extraneous clusters that exist in $\rho_0$.
+Evidence of this can be seen in Figure \ref{fig:lpml_global} where the LPML values for $\rho_0 = \rho_{\text{split}}$ are quite competitive even though the partition estimate is biased \fq(regardless of the type of data generated)\qf.